 Projected Job Growth by Industry

 Even in industries that are expected to grow slowly, there will be opportunities created by replacement needs.
 Replacement needs are created when someone permanently leaves the workforce (exit) or moves on to another occupation (transfer).
 Retirement is a common reason for the creation of replacement openings through exists.
 As the population ages and retirements increase, the level of replacement openings due to exists will increase.

 LANE COUNTY EMPLOYMENT GROWTH HIGHLIGHTS:

 - Construction is expected to continue its rebound from large losses during the recession and has the fastest forecasted growth at 25%.
-Propelled by the need to fill low housing inventory, the industry is expected to add 900 jobs.
+Propelled by the need to fill low housing inventory, the industry is expected to add 1,700 jobs.

-- Natural resources and mining, which includes logging and sand and gravel mining, is expected to grow 300, due in part to an improving local construction industry.
+- Natural resources and mining, which includes logging and sand and gravel mining, is expected to add 100 jobs, due in part to an improving local construction industry.